evalaplace/evalaplace.github.io/_pages/talks.md

 <h3> Invited seminars</h3>

+- Invited talk at the Stellar Astrophysics seminar, **Max Planck Institute for Astrophysics**, Garching, Germany "How being single or stripped in a binary systems affects the deaths of massive stars" - Apr.
+2021 (online)
+- Invited talk at the SPI-MAX Stellar Astrophysics seminar, **University of Oxford**, Oxford, UK "How being single or stripped in a binary systems affects the deaths of massive stars" - Mar.
+2021 (online)
-- Invited talk at monthly seminar, **European Space Astronomy Centre**, Madrid, Spain "How being single or stripped in a binary systems affects the deaths of massive stars"- Oct.
+- Invited talk at monthly seminar, **European Space Astronomy Centre**, Madrid, Spain "How being single or stripped in a binary systems affects the deaths of massive stars" - Oct.
 2020 (online) [Link to the talk](https://esait.webex.com/webappng/sites/esait/recording/05553b4a57a24d22932d80056c422a03/playback)
 - Invited talk at high energy astrophysics seminar, **Hebrew University of Jerusalem**, Israel "Life and deaths of stars stripped in massive binaries: